Accumulator-Aware Post-Training Quantization for Large Language Models: Experimental Details Ablations

-\textbf{Quantization Scheme.} As discussed in Section~\ref{sec:preliminaries}, we adopt the standard uniform integer quantizer parameterized by scaling factor $s$ and zero-point $z$.
-We quantize activations asymmetrically, tuning $z$ to the lowest 99-th percentile based on the calibration data.
-While AXE is not reliant on symmetric weight quantization, we eliminate zero-points in all weight quantizers such that $z = 0$, as is common practice so as to avoid computational overhead of cross-terms~\cite{nagel2021white, zhang2022learning}.
-Throughout our experiments, we adopt 32-bit floating-point scaling factors that take the form of Eq.~\ref{eq:scaling_factor_eq}, where $\max ( \bm{w} )$ is calculated \textit{per-channel} for the weights and \textit{per-tensor} for the activations quantized to $b$ bits.
+\textbf{Quantization Scheme.} We quantize activations asymmetrically, tuning $z$ to the lowest $99$-th percentile based on the calibration data.
+While AXE is not reliant on symmetric weight quantization, we eliminate zero-points in all weight quantizers such that $z = 0$, as is common practice so as to avoid computational overhead of cross-terms~\citep{nagel2021white, zhang2022learning}.
+Throughout our experiments, we adopt full-precision floating-point scaling factors defined as $ s = \max ( \bm{w} ) / (2^{b-1} - 1)$, where $\max ( \bm{w} )$ is calculated \textit{per-channel} for the weights and \textit{per-token} for the activations quantized for $b$-bit quantization.